Madame-Aehm/CAB-Project-1-Spikes/spike1/notes.md

 <a href="two.html">Link to Page Two</a>
 ```

 Your **folder structure** is up to you, but it is important to have some system in place to organise your files.
-Having a folder to hold all HTML, a seperate folder to hold all CSS, and a third folder for assets is one approach.
+Having a folder to hold all HTML, a separate folder to hold all CSS, and a third folder for assets is one approach.
 Having a folder for each page and the relevant CSS and content is another.
 It's best to stick to all **lower-case** letters, and use **hyphens** (**-**) rather than spaces when naming your files and folders (we call this **kebab-case**!).

 - [Project kick-off](https://lms.codeacademyberlin.com/content/web/Module-1/Project-1/Sprint-1#epic2:projectkick-off)